Metabolic Renewal Review | Is "Hormone Type" Pseudoscience?

 | |

-Metabolic Renewal is a popular weight loss program targeted to women.
+Metabolic Renewal is a popular weight loss program marketed to women.
 The company claims to help users "Find Your Hormone Type," and achieve "Weight Loss Personalized To Your Hormones."

 But do women really require different weight loss strategies than men?
 Does hormone-based weight loss make sense?
 Are there clinical studies showing that Metabolic Renewal works?
-And how do real customers rate and describe their experience?
+And is Metabolic Renewal better or worse than popular women's weight loss brands like Leanbean?

-In this article we'll answer all of these questions and more, as we review the clinical research backing for Metabolic Renewal, to give our take on whether or not the program is likely to be effective for weight loss.
+In this article we'll answer all of these questions and more, as we analyze the clinical studies on Metabolic Renewal, to give our take on whether or not the program is likely to be effective for weight loss.

-We'll share unsponsored customer reviews, highlight some questionable health claims on the brand's website, and discuss our concerns about the idea of sex-based weight loss strategies.
+We'll also highlight some questionable health claims on the brand's website, share our our concerns about sex-based weight loss strategies, and compare Metabolic Renewal to other popular women's weight loss programs to pick our winners (and losers).

-Metabolic Renewal makes various health claims on a page of their website titled "The Science," including the one shown above.
+Metabolic Renewal makes various health claims on a page of their website titled "The Science," including the one shown below:

 The details state that a 2002 study in The American Journal of Physiology, Endocrinology and Metabolism proves this, however we searched every article published that year and cannot find any study proving this.